sharontherese/latin-mass-wedding/content/post/customs/index.md

 Wedding customs and rituals, highly regionalized, as unregulated by Rome as possible, are a tricky animal.
 It’s the usual conundrum: if tradition is what came before, and we’ve had several consecutive generations deviate from the tradition, what’s more traditional?
 Doing what your parents did, or doing what 5 generations back did?

 We shall leave a full exploration of such questions to keyboard amateur liturgists.
-Instead, I’d like to share nine Roman Catholic wedding customs throughout history - and one custom that is not traditional.
+Instead, I’d like to share eight Roman Catholic wedding customs throughout history - and one custom that is not traditional.

 # 1. Betrothal